 3. Set up your brokerage account

-If you’re investing, you might opt for a broker that’s a little bit pricier, but that offers more research, since you want to find the best long-term picks.
-Or if you’re investing in funds, you might want to find a broker that offers a wide selection of commission-free ETFs.
+- Investors – If you’re investing, you might opt for a broker that’s a little bit pricier, but that offers more research, since you want to find the best long-term picks.

-If this is your first time setting up a brokerage account, you might want to select a broker that’s known for a high level of customer support.
-Good customer support will be able to guide you through various questions, and some brokers offer excellent educational resources (articles and videos) on their site that can also get you up to speed on the broker’s features and tools.
+- Beginners – If this is your first time setting up a brokerage account, you might want to select a broker that’s known for providing a high level of customer support.
+Good customer support will be able to guide you through various questions, as well as resolve issues.
+Some brokers also offer excellent educational resources (articles and videos) on their site that can get you up to speed on the broker’s features and tools.

 When you’re opening an account, you’ll want to have at hand your financial information, including your bank details.
 The broker will ask for your income range, your overall assets and other personal questions.
 You should be able to open most accounts within about 15 minutes, and may not even have to immediately fund the account — though it’s usually a good idea.